dmx-systems/dmx-documentation/docs/user.rst

 Using the DMX platform for personal information management is the use case of the DMX Standard Distribution.
 If you want to learn about other use cases check out the :ref:`list of currently available extensions<plugins-overview-of-plugins>` for DMX.

-If you want to develop your own type definitions, the :ref:`modeling section in this guide<user-modeling>` is the best place to start.
+If you want to develop your own type definitions, the :ref:`Modeling section in this guide<user-modeling>` is the best place to start.

 .. _user-creating-an-association: